Taking your motorhome hire to visit some of Australia’s beautiful National Parks on your camper holiday?

 Camping in National Parks in Queensland

-All National park camping in Queensland must be booked and paid for before you arrive at the campground.
-This can be done online, over the phone, at a booking office, or ocassionally there’s a self-serve kiosks onsite.
+All National Park camping in Queensland must be booked and paid for before you arrive at the campground.
+This can be done online, over the phone, at a booking office, or occasionally there’s a self-serve kiosks onsite.
 Many popular sites book out quite far in advance, so we recommend getting in as early as you can.
 When you arrive, you will need to display your booking confirmation.
-Print it out or collect a tag from a national park booking office (often the local Visitor Centre).
+Print it out or collect a tag from a National Park booking office (often the local Visitor Centre).
 Alternatively, you can write your booking number, name and vehicle registration on a piece of paper and pop it on your motorhome dashboard.